 3) UPVC double glazed units have been installed to each flat and the communal stairwell.

-4) Flats to the 1st and 2nd floors have access to a balcony.
+4) Flats to the 1st and 2nd floors have access to a balcony on the front elevation.

-5) Flat 6 has installed wicker screening to the balcony.
+5) Flat 12 has installed wicker screening to the balcony.